craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

     amazon: http://amzn.to/1VOlkWO
     caption: How established ideas lead to new discovery
     review: |
-        If you neer saw the TV series from James Burke called [Connections](https://en.wikipedia.org/wiki/Connections_(TV_series)) - you must.
+        If you never saw the TV series from James Burke called [Connections](https://en.wikipedia.org/wiki/Connections_(TV_series)) - you must.
 Burke is the undisputed master of serendipity and history.
 The Pinball Effect continues this tradition with an examination of the interconnectedness of history.
 This book is a sometimes frenetic look at how the modern day came to be.
   - title: Circles
     author: James Burke
     year: 2009